dejazzhands/dejazzhands/README.md

 #### I am a Machine Learning Intern based in Chicago, Illinois.

 - 🌱 I’m currently learning **Next.js, Svelte, and Rust**
-- 🤝 I'm actively contributing to open-source projects, so feel free to reach out!

 <!---